Turkeys to Reindeer

 So Susan and I decorated the house a couple weeks ago to fill it up with some holiday cheer.
 I have to say, her fake Christmas tree is very convincing.
 I got a Yankee Candle (Balsam and Cedar) to help infuse the house with the olfactory illusion of a real Christmas tree.
 I guess out here you can apply for permits and literally go up on the mountains and chop your own tree.
 We also decided it would be funny to stick a couple roses into her snowman soap/lotion dispenser.
 It looks surprisingly good, right?!
 I am glad we waited until after Thanksgiving to put up lights and listen to Christmas music.

-Also, last weekend was the beginning of so much continuous snow.
-I think we've had over a foot, but with a couple sunny days in between, there's not that much on the ground.
+but with a couple sunny days in between, there's not that much on the ground.
 It was helpful, I suppose, to be snowed in Friday-Sunday the weekend before finals week, but I was going stir crazy!
 Went for a snow-run once the sun came out and the legs were a little unhappy.
 In a good way.

-Because it was a stress-filled finals week, I tried took a bit of a break Wednesday night to do some procrastinative and therapeutic baking.
+some procrastinative and therapeutic baking.
 Tried my hand at the 3D Christmas cookie cutters that Eric and Ariel gave me as a gift last year and learned my lessons from last year, so I pulled out the handy dandy ruler.
 Neatness and uniform thickness counts here big time!
 The gingerbread recipe from the box is actually quite good - not too sweet and lots of complex spice notes.
 It feels like a very adult cookie.
-It looks like a very kid-friendly cookie though.
-What a great holiday project.
-Unfortunately, one of the reindeer fell off the table yesterday - we decided that he was a jumper, not a flier.
-Next year, I'll make an extra effort to get more icing colors which will make them look even cooler.
-And I'll be making my assortment of Christmas cookies when I get back right after Christmas.
-It'll be a post-holiday treat!

 On a completely unrelated note, I cannot wait for winter league to start for frisbee.
 I miss ultimate!